grantcurell/projects/Reverse LAG/4112F-ON Reverse Lag/OS10/README.md

 algorithm itself is implemented, there isn't a way to fix this.
 IE: The idea isn't going to work.

+The reason for this is that security sensors like Bro and Suricata require the complete conversation be sent to a single instance.
+That is to say, a single instance of Bro or Suricata *must* see the entire conversation.
+The configuration above will cause an instance to see only one side of any given conversation.

 # Other Notes

 The default VLAN on our OS10 switch is VLAN 1 and is untagged.